-Just a very small handful of the buildings Hadid designed include the Bergisel Ski Jump in Innsbruck, Austria, the BMW Central Building in Leipzig, Germany, the Evelyn Grace Academy in Brixton, London which won her the Sterling Prize in 2011.
+Just a very small handful of the buildings that Hadid designed include: the Bergisel Ski Jump in Innsbruck, Austria; the BMW Central Building in Leipzig, Germany; and the Evelyn Grace Academy in Brixton, London which won her the Sterling Prize in 2011.

 Not only has the architectural design of Zaha Hadid Architects touched the world of great building designs but their creativity has even spilled over into the world of things such as furniture, dishes, fashion and jewelry.
 It goes without saying though, that it will always be the buildings that best represent Hadid’s design genius.